mstilkerich/rcmcarddav/doc/INSTALL.md

 - Copy the template `config.inc.php.dist` to `config.inc.php` (composer may already have done this for you)
 - Edit `plugins/carddav/config.inc.php` as you need.

+# Uninstallation of RCMCardDAV plugin

+If you want to uninstall the plugin and clear the roundcube database of all RCMCardDAV data, follow the following steps.
+If you just want to clear RCMCardDAV's database data to start with a clean state, only the `dropdb.php` step needs to be executed.

+Steps for uninstallation:
+- Disable the plugin in the roundcube configuration (remove `carddav` from `$config['plugins']` in `config/config.inc.php`)
+- Remove all of RCMCardDAV's data from the database by running (within the roundcube installation directory):
+  `plugins/carddav/scripts/dropdb.php`
+- Deleting the plugin files depends on the installation method

+## Delete plugin files when installed using composer

+If the plugin was installed using composer, uninstall it using composer to also get rid of the dependencies.
+Because of a [bug in roundcube/plugin-installer#38](https://github.com/roundcube/plugin-installer/issues/38), it is currently necessary to use composer to get rid of the dependencies, while RCMCardDAV itself needs to be deleted manually.
+The steps to be done inside the roundcube installation directory are:
+- Run composer to get rid of the dependencies.
+The `--no-plugins` switch bypasses the aforementioned bug but also prevents composer from finding the correct installation location of RCMCardDAV, therefore it must be manually deleted.
+  `php composer.phar remove --update-no-dev -o --no-plugins roundcube/carddav`
+- Delete the plugin: `rm -r plugins/carddav`

+## Delete plugin files when installed from release tarball

+Simply delete the `plugins/carddav` directory inside your roundcube installation: `rm -r plugins/carddav`

 <!-- vim: set ts=4 sw=4 expandtab fenc=utf8 ff=unix tw=120: -->